sarunask/s3-copy/README.md

 ## Usage

+You will need setup your AWS access first.
+Please do one of the bellow:
+1. If you run on EC2 instance with IAM role, nothing is required to do
+1. If you run on your own PC, please setup ~/.aws/ with `aws configure` command
+1. You can export 2 env variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` which will grant you access to AWS

 Dry run, with debug, nothing uploaded.
 You could check if exclude works as expected.
 ```bash
 ./s3-copy --path ~/Music/ --s3-bucket=ssss --dry-run --debug --sse-c-key 45123qwefawdfgddddadfqwefgqwegdd --exclude '.*\.mp4' --workers 50